KarimZidan007/Andriod-Automotive/Embedded_Linux_Tasks/U-boot_Script/README.md

-# U-Boot Boot Script
+U-Boot Script Explanation

 ## Overview

-This U-Boot script is designed to automate the boot process by:
+This U-Boot script is designed to attempt to boot a kernel image (zImage) and a Device Tree Blob (DTB_FILE.dtb) from either an MMC (MultiMediaCard) device or over the network via TFTP (Trivial File Transfer Protocol).
+The script will try multiple times to locate and load these files based on the availability of the MMC device and network connection.

-1. **Detecting an SD Card**: Scans multiple MMC slots to find an SD card.
+1. **Detecting an SD Card**: Scans MMC slot to find an SD card.
 2. **Loading Files from SD Card**: If an SD card is found, loads the kernel image and device tree blob from it.
 3. **Fallback to Network Loading**: If no SD card is detected, attempts to load the files from a network using TFTP.
 4. **Handling Absence of Options**: Prints a message if neither an SD card nor network connectivity is available.